titumozammel/human-energy-enablement/README.md

 Therefore:

 > **SLAs protect operations.
 XLA protects experience.
 HEE protects capacity.
 HEEn strengthens the conditions that make capability usable.**

+HEEn does not replace SLA, XLA, or HEE.

+It contributes to the organizational conditions underlying sustainable performance.

 ---